I' ve found a memory leak that seems somewhat irreproducible. When run on my Mac, it's fine;

 it-frame-pointer -funroll-all-loops -O3 -DNDEBUG

-#1 Updated by Michael Shirts almost 4 years ago
+#1 Updated by Michael Shirts over 7 years ago

 I've been able to get it to leak when running on my laptop with just 4 cores (it was leaking before, I just couldn't find it), so it's not quite as exotic as before.
 This will allow me to make a bit more progress, though if people have tips for finding memory leaks on gromacs, let me know.